easy-apps-xyz/docs/resources/privacypolicy.md

 You may request deletion of your data at any time by contacting us at **support@easy-apps.xyz**.
 We will process deletion requests within 30 days.
 Please note:
 - Deletion may affect bot functionality
 - Some data may be retained for legal or operational purposes
-- Operational logs necessary for system integrity may be retained in anonymized form
+- Operational logs necessary for system integrity may be retained in anonymised form

 ---